Sidney Bernstein, Baron Bernstein: Personal life and death

 Sidney Bernstein's first marriage, in November 1936, ended ten years later in an amicable divorce, with his first wife, Zoe Farmer, eventually marrying Robin Barry, the son of his close friend, Iris Barry, the lifelong film curator of the Museum of Modern Art and one of the founders, along with Sidney, of the London Film Society.

 Bernstein remarried in 1954, to Canadian-born Sandra Alexandra Malone, with whom he had two children, a son, David, and a daughter Jane I. Wells, as well as adopting his wife's daughter from a previous marriage, Charlotte-Lynn.
 This marriage lasted for the rest of his life.

 Bernstein's daughter is a documentarian, following in her father's footsteps by producing more than 40 short documentaries and currently lives in New York.
 She helped to bring about her father's last wish that the documentary on which he had done so much work, with Alfred Hitchcock and many others.
 The story of this documentary can be found in the HBO film Night Will Fall.

 Bernstein was a keen art collector and paintings from his collection adorned the walls of the Granada Studios.
 On his death in 1993, he bequeathed part of his collection – which included works by Chagall and Modigliani – to the Manchester Art Gallery.
 Bernstein was known to be a bad driver, something that his colleagues such as Mike Scott used to joke about when Bernstein gave up driving.

+In the late 1970s, Bernstein sued aerial photography company Skyviews & General Ltd. for trespass after taking aerial photographs of his Coppings Farm residence without his authorisation.
+The resulting court case, Bernstein of Leigh (Baron) v Skyviews & General Ltd. [1978], becoming a landmark decision on air rights within British law.

 Bernstein died on 5 February 1993 in his home in London.
 He was 94.